Seraphli/blog/source/_posts/YADQN-Note-2.md

 28. Deque size larger than 65535 may cause memory exploded.
 29. Strange thing is that I have to wait for about 100000 runs of game, and there is no improvement of the performance.
 30. One transition in experience replay will take {% math %}4 \times (84 \times 84 \times 4 \times 2 + 1 + 1) = 225800{% endmath %} Bytes, which is about 220KB.
+31. Some repositories about DQN are using another memory mechanism.
+They store `(s, a, r, is_terminal)` in memory, and `s` just contains one image.
+So the memory requirement of experience replay is reduced significantly.
+So I intend to implement this in my code.

 ## Changes